pangeo-forge/roadmap/README.md

 * Pressure test and release the pyspark beam runner through testing existing and new recipes, such as MUR SST kerchunk, CMIP6 and GPM IMERG.
 Documentation will provide instructions on how to deploy and use the pyspark beam runner.
 * A pyspark beam runner will be cloud agnostic but we anticipate maintaining a stable deployment on one cloud provider in the short term.

-### Documention + Governance
+### Documentation + Governance

 * [Documentation](https://pangeo-forge.readthedocs.io) will be updated to reflect changes, such as the migration from per-recipe feedstocks for deployment on a single centralized runner (formerly known as a bakery) to decentralized recipe actions and execution environments.
-* Move recipes out of staged-recipes or forked repos into their own repos
+* Move recipes out of staged-recipes or forked repos into their own repos.
-* Archive feedstocks in the pangeo-forge organization
+* Archive feedstocks in the pangeo-forge organization.
-* Create a template for recipe development
+* Create a template for recipe development.
-* Migrate pangeo-forge jam sessions to a shared calendar
+* Migrate pangeo-forge jam sessions to a shared calendar.

 ------